eseidel/he_is_coming/DESIGN.md

 - First Turn: If you have more speed than the enemy, do 2 additional strikes for Swiftstrike Rapier
 - Exposed & Wounded: Lose 2 attack for Brittlebark Club wasExposed/wasWounded?
-- After 3 strikes, lose 2 attack for Brittlebark Bow onAfterStrike?  onHit?
-- Battle Start: If your health is full, gain 1 thorn at turn start for the rest of battle for Pinecone Plate Per-effect state?

 ### Other stuff